There are a plethora of tools out there. Which ones are the best? How do you choose?

 Apple Notes – So, I did a thing.
 I moved my notes… again.
 It was painful to get my notes out of OneNote.
 If you have an iPhone and a Mac, it’s hard to beat Apple Notes these days.
 It’s a very simple note taking app that’s evolved recently to allow for better organization of notes.
 I like that the options are limited when compared to something like OneNote.
 I have found that the lack of features has actually improved my notes.

 Lemome Notebook – Pen and paper is not dead.
-I’m a tech guy making that statement.
 It’s good to write and draw on physical paper.
-OK, no soapbox here.
-Seriously though, this notebook is amazing!
+This notebook is amazing!
 Don’t go buy a Moleskin.
 I’ve had both, and I can say the quality of the Lemome for the price is just amazing.
-It lays flat, ink doesn’t bleed through, comes in ruled, blank, dotted and squared page options, etc. It’s just an all around great deal.
+It lays flat, ink doesn’t bleed through the pages, comes in ruled, blank, dotted and squared page options, etc. It’s an all around great deal.

 Bullet Journal – This isn’t a product, it’s a way of journaling.
 I have been using this method since 2015 and have really enjoyed it’s simple structure.
 I can easily index my paper notes with simple and flexible symbols.
 Check out the website, watch the 5 minute video, and see if you might like it.